 Under Missouri’s comparative negligence law, an injured party’s role in causing an accident can reduce their settlement amount.
 This means that if you’re found partially at fault, your compensation will be lowered by your percentage of fault.
 For instance, if you were 20 percent responsible for the crash, you would receive 80 percent of the total settlement.
 Insurers often try to shift blame to avoid paying higher settlements.
 Having strong legal representation can help prevent you from falling victim to these tactics.

-The average settlement amount for being hit by a company vehicle can vary widely based on the factors outlined above.
+The average settlement amount for being hit by a company vehicle can vary widely based on the abovementioned factors.
 While every case is unique, here’s a general look at some of the settlement ranges based on injury severity:

 If you need help pursuing compensation after a driver hits you in their company vehicle, a St. Louis car accident lawyer at Goldblatt + Singer is prepared to fight for your rights.
 Our firm will guide you through the legal process, negotiate with insurers, and demand the fair compensation you deserve.
-For more information on how we can assist you, call us today at (314) 231-4100 or contact us online to get started with a free consultation.
+For more information on how we can assist you, call us today at (314) 231-4100 or contact us online to get started with a free consultation from our team of experienced attorneys.
+We have extensive experience handling truck accident cases and are here to help you through this challenging time.